 The only vendor that GSNorCal has a relationship with is Square.
 There are a number of internet and banking services (such as PayPal) that would enable a troop leader or treasurer to send bills and collect payments, allowing families to pay for dues, travel, or other amounts.
-However, services such as these are not allowed for Girl Scout troops or groups because the process could involve improper handling of troop funds, and would likely involve an improper co-mingling of personal and group funds.
+However, services such as these are not allowed for Girl Scout troops because the process could involve improper handling of troop funds, and would likely involve an improper co-mingling of personal and group funds.

 The girls should be involved with the troop finances.
 Bringing in, collecting, keeping track of, filling out deposits, etc. for troop finances is an important learning experience and can begin with adult guidance from the youngest ages.
 For information on how Service Units can utilize bill pay services, please contact Info@gsnorcal.org.

 GSNorCal recommends those troops or service units who want to open and manage a mobile payment account use Square (our preferred vendor).
 Square provides troops a low transaction rate, and no monthly fees or inactivity fees.
 Troops are responsible for managing their accounts with Square and any resulting fees or liabilities (this applies for accounts with Square and other vendors).